Barry Sonnenfeld's films often look loose on the surface, but they are built by someone who dislikes looseness.

 Sonnenfeld's later memoirs matter because they extend the art rather than merely summarizing it.

-His books are not just celebrity recollection projects.
+His books are more than celebrity recollection projects.
 They continue the same sensibility as the films: dry, self-deprecating, suspicious of myth, and fascinated by the ridiculous mechanics of movie-making.
 The man who once turned hidden aliens and psychotic families into crowd-pleasing entertainment now treats Hollywood itself as the strangest set piece of all.

 That feels right.
 Sonnenfeld has always been especially good at showing that institutions are weirder than monsters.